MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/vmsession.md

 ## Run a script or command with Invoke-Command

 You can use the [Invoke-Command](http://technet.microsoft.com/library/hh849719.aspx) cmdlet to run a pre-determined set of commands on the virtual machine.
-Here is an example of how you can use the Invoke-Command cmdlet where PSTest is the virtual machine name and the script to run (foo.ps1) is in the script directory on the C drive:
+Here is an example of how you can use the Invoke-Command cmdlet.

+PSTest is the virtual machine name and the script to run (foo.ps1) is in the script directory on the C drive:

  ``` PowerShell
  Invoke-Command -VMName PSTest -FilePath C:\script\foo.ps1